matijapretnar/eff/README.markdown

     ./configure

 If it complains you will have to install missing prerequisites.
+In case of problems, `make clean distclean` might help.
 The configuration script takes standard GNU Autoconf arguments, such as `--prefix` which determines where to install Eff.
 Type `./configure --help` for more information.
 Next, run

     make